GokulVPDG/VendingMachine/README.md

 # VendingMachine
-This repository Complete code of Web Vending Machine.
+This repository is for Complete code of Web Vending Machine.